OpenIxia/CloudLens/README.md

 Overview

-    This folder contains example configuration files extending the CloudLens capability for Kubernetes and automation:
+    This repo contains example configuration files extending the CloudLens capability for Kubernetes and automation:

       •	The CloudLens_CLI tool plus WebHook supports CloudLens SaaS
       •	Careful inspection of the ‘yaml’ files is required to modify image location, project id key, and group tags for your own deployment